 Now let’s imagine the opposite scenario.
 James arrives as a new manager of a team that subscribes to a SaaS product but they haven’t fully adopted it.
 James decides to turf it.

-Why was such that an easy decision for James?
+Why was that an easy decision for James?
 First, he’s objective because he is new and dispassionate about the SaaS product.
 Perhaps more importantly, he doesn’t bear any accountability for the decision to buy the failed product.

 James’ behavior gets to the heart of the reason why sponsor loss can be a devastating event.
 It’s because you have unsuccessful customers that keep your product anyway.